szareey/LMS-DB/README.md

          u.is_approved = true
          u.save

-6. Now you can access to the admin page /admin
+6. Now you can access to the admin page /admin.

 ## Note

 All accounts that authed through OAuth have `User::Student` type.
-If you want to be a teacher, you must set field `type` in /admin or from console to `User::Teacher`
+If you want to be a teacher, you must set field `type` in /admin or from console to `User::Teacher`.

 ## Deploying